Saqsy/cs-uob-overview-of-architecture.github.io/exam.md

 You will be allowed use of the following software **only**:

-* Our fork of the Hack CPU emulator.
+* Our fork of the Hack CPU emulator and Hack assembler.
 * A web browser (which may only be used to fill out the theory part of the test and submit the practical part of the test).
 * The pre-installed text editor "Text editor" to write your assembly code.
 (You are not allowed to use VS Code, as there are Hack plugins available for it.)
 * The pre-installed calculator apps (Calculator and KCalc) in any mode.